-In the Seraph Color Gene Complex, first noticed in the loft of Anya Ellis in 1986, the recessive red, white-sides, AND some unidentified tail-whitening genes were somehow all accidentally inherited together in two offspring of Classic Oriental Frill Satinettes, which already have established piebald gene inheritance which makes the whole bird white except for the wingshields and tail.
-This Satinette color pattern and piebald gene combination has remained in the Seraphim population ever since, and is the defining background genetic color pattern characteristic.
-The visual color pattern in juvenile Seraphim is therefore entirely white with the recessive red gene showing up only as red marked wing-shields and tails, as one would expect for a Satinette piebald marked bird.
-What remains unexplained and unusual about the color transformation from red to white in Seraphim is that the white-sides and tail-whitening genes turn on variably part way through the fledging process, turning off pigment production sometime early in juvenile feather production and sometimes a little later, resulting in varying amounts of red coloration in the wing shields and tail with an abrupt change to white part way through feather development.
-The feathers that would normally be pure red in a juvenile because of the recessive red genes are instead merely splashed with red on the tips or part way up the feather shaft due to the stoppage of pigment production.
-Some youngsters will thus demonstrate more red color in the wing shields and tail, and others will seem to have only been dipped in red on the tips, depending upon when pigmentation stopped.
-Normally white-sides is not expressed at all in the juvenile but in Seraphim it is having an effect as the very first feathers come in, so the way in which this occurs in Seraphim as juveniles is different than usual.
-The concomitant whitening in the tail in this manner has otherwise not been described occurring in this way either.
+In the Seraphim Color Gene Complex, first noticed in the loft of Anya Ellis in 1986, the Recessive Red, White-Sides, and some unidentified Tail-Whitening genes were somehow all accidentally put together in two offspring of Old Fashioned (now Classic) Satinette Oriental Frills, birds that had an established piebald color pattern which makes the whole bird white except for the wingshields and tail.
+This Satinette Piebald color pattern is the defining genetic background color pattern characteristic.
+The visual color pattern in juvenile Seraphim is therefore entirely white with the recessive red gene showing up only as red marked wing-shields and tails, as one would expect for an Satinette Piebald marked bird.
+The White-Sides and Tail-Whitening genes (switches) turn on variably part way through the fledging process, turning off pigment production sometime early in juvenile feather production and sometimes a little later, resulting in varying amounts of red coloration in the wing shields and tail.
+The feathers that would normally be pure red in a juvenile because of the recessive red genes may thus be merely splashed with red on the tips or part way up the feather shaft due to the stoppage of pigment production.
+Normally the White-Sides trait is not expressed at all in the juvenile but in Seraphim it is having an effect as the very first feathers come in, an expression of the gene (trait) is different in Seraphim.